 The foundation of our hierarchy, the most important part of our growth agenda, is COHESION between our schools.
-This does not mean all doing the same but focuses on the development of new expertise through collaborative work - the partnership dividend.
+This does not mean all doing the same in every aspect of our work, but focuses on the development of new expertise through collaborative work - the partnership dividend.

 The middle layer of our hierarchy covers the ACTIVITY that we choose to deliver ourselves in order to guarantee quality.
 This ranges from staff development and training to our catering and IT services.
-It also includes the provision of professional services, including finance and governance to schools outside of the Trust.
+It also includes the provision of professional services, including finance and school improvement to schools outside of the Trust.

 SCALE is at the top of the hierarchy, not because it is the most important but because it is the most visible aspect of growth.
 We are looking for the right partners to join our Trust, schools that will add value and achieve benefit from working with like-minded colleagues.
-We have ambitions to grow to 12-15 schools by 2025.
-In 2021/22, the size of the school increased by one school.
+We have ambitions to grow to 12-15 schools over the coming few years.
+In 2022/23, the number of schools increased by one.